Ready To Get Started With Physical Therapy Near Salem?

 We focus on an active injury prevention approach to helping you:

-• We will educate your employees on how to maintain safe work habits. • We will evaluate employees and their environments to ensure safety.
+• We will educate your employees on how to maintain safe work habits.

 If you’re an employer or any employee who is concerned about work injury please ask any member of our team about our programs that can make a difference for your company’s bottom line.